Guide to Levels of Care for Recovery

 The highest level of care for folks in recovery is medical stabilization, also known as detox.
 This level takes place in a a highly structured (usually hospital) setting, where proper medical care can be administered.
 It is most commonly performed over a three- to seven-day period.
 Stabilization is generally used to manage withdrawal symptoms safely, and sometimes places one in a medically-managed environment.

-RESIDENTIAL OR INPATIENT TREATMENT
+RESIDENTIAL TREATMENT

 Providing round-the-clock care in a structured environment.